State Commercial Finance Disclosure Laws: A 2026 Plain-English Guide

 Starting with California's SB 1235 in 2018 (effective 2022 after regulations were finalized), a wave of states began requiring TILA-style disclosures on commercial finance.
 The goal: let a small business owner compare a $50,000 MCA, a $50,000 term loan, and a $50,000 line of credit on the same axes — APR, total cost of capital, payment amount, payment frequency — before signing.

-For brokers and lenders, the laws add complexity.
+For brokers and funders, the laws add complexity.
 For borrowers, they're a clear win: more transparency, fewer surprises, and the ability to actually compare offers.

 What every law has in common

-While the specifics differ, all nine state laws share a similar structure.
-Each one requires:
+While the specifics differ, all eleven state laws share a similar backbone.
+Nearly every one requires:

 Coverage caps and exemptions vary.
 Most laws apply to commercial finance transactions under $500K, $1M, or $2.5M, on the theory that larger borrowers have the resources to negotiate disclosures themselves.
 Almost all laws exempt federally chartered banks, credit unions, and certain types of secured equipment leasing.